theupdateframework/taps/tap5.md

     "roles": {
       ROLE: {
         // Previously, this metadata file would be downloaded from one of the
-        // mirrors specified in the map file (TAP 4).
+        // URLs specified in the map file (TAP 4).
         "keyids":     [KEYID],
         "threshold":  THRESHOLD
       },